c33howard/signalk-to-batch-format/README.md

 comfortably within the Lambda free-tier, so S3 ends up being both more available and cheaper.

+# Metrics

+I have about 80 different data points being produced from signalk.
+I take a sample every 5s and produce a file every 1m.
+Each comporessed json file averages about 5.7KB.
+That's around 250MB data transfer per-month, which is well within my LTE monthly budget.

-As far as costs go, my AWS bill for the project is around $4/month.
-This is mostly $2/month for Timestream data ingestion and $2/month for a grafana alarm that is constantly querying Timestream.
-If you're ad-hoc rendering a dashboard, then the query cost would be close to $0.
+As far as costs go, my AWS bill for the project is around $4/month, almost all of which is Timestream.
+I'm paying $2/month for Timestream data ingestion and
+$2/month for a grafana alarm that is constantly querying Timestream.
+When I was just ad-hoc rendering the dashboard, rather than constantly querying it for alarming purposes, the query cost was almost $0.
 My usage fits within the Lambda, and SQS free tiers, and SNS costs $0.01/month.
+The S3 costs are in the
+$0.20 ballpark, as costs are dominated by requests, not storage.

-I'm reusing an EC2 instance I already had for signalk in the cloud and the S3 storage costs are neglible (but again, blended with some existing S3 usage, so I can't be too precise.)
+I'm reusing an EC2 instance (t3a.small) I already had for signalk in the cloud.
+I'm still running influxdb there, which I may turn off.
+That's all on the same instance, so the incremental cost is $0.
+I like using the hosted Timestream, since I trust it to not lose my data more than I trust myself, but if you have a cloud instance already, then your monthly costs will be closer to $0.25/month plus whatever instance you're using.

 # Setup